Network of enlightened Women: The Vagina Monologues and V-Day

 NeW has attracted attention for its campaign against the performance of The Vagina Monologues and the corresponding observance of V-Day.
 NeW members, including Agness, wrote articles criticizing Eve Ensler's play as vulgar, demeaning, and offensive, arguing that the explicit content and anatomical obsession of the play has made feminists "their own greatest enemy."

 Reception

 NeW has been profiled in TIME, The Washington Times, Politico, More magazine, Townhall Magazine and many other media outlets.
 In October 2006, the comic strip Mallard Fillmore featured NeW twice.

-Repeatedly, NeW has been praised for equipping young women on campus to engage in intellectual discussions and for representing a view of women and feminism that has for too long been silenced or ignored on the collegiate level.
+NeW has been praised for equipping young women on campus to engage in intellectual discussions and for representing a view of women and feminism that has for too long been silenced or ignored on the collegiate level.
 Writing in The Washington Times, Rebecca Hagelin called NeW "feminine defenders" and notes the increased interest in the work done by NeW ladies on college campuses all over the country.